Sharing

 Every thoughtbot developer, designer, and apprentice has commit access to our open source repositories.
 We follow these guidelines:

-• Try helping out with existing pull requests or bug reports.
+- Try helping out with existing pull requests, bug reports, or testing release candidates.

 Got an idea for a new library?
 Found something useful in a client project that you think is reusable?
 Great!
 Some guidelines: